gorkemmeral/beautiful-jekyll/aboutme.md

 subtitle: Hi!
 My name is **Görkem Meral.
 ---

-I am into data analytics, economics, politics, the R language, cycling, bouldering, pubs, parks, music, and the arts.
+I live in London, UK.
+I am into data analytics, economics, politics, the R language, cycling, bouldering, photography, pubs, parks, music, and the arts.

 ### Get in touch